usil/eventhos-web/readme.md

 ```
 By default the app runs in the **2110** port.

+Also you can use docker following [this](https://github.com/usil/eventhos-web/wiki/deployment_docker) guide

 ## Usage

 The artifact **eventhos-api** is required to use this web.
 To start the api following one of these